CoderVishalSehgal/noobdroid/README.md

 # noobdroid.com
 Kindly check the website first.
-Website is currently running on Wordpress but in the future we will shift to a HTML, CSS and JS site.

 noobdroid.com is a tech blog for beginners to help them learn Android Dev faster.
 The website will provide a tool for both beginner & advanced coders to code faster and recall syntax better when working in the Android environment (by using custom boilerplate code called cheat-codes to pseudocode).